MPIBGC-TEE/persam/air/Incubations/README.md

 ## Considerations

 - Please read the protocol to perform the incubations and measure the CO<sub>2</sub> respiration using the LA-COR (Incubations and measure of soil respiration (air/Protocols/Incubations_and_measuring_soil_respiration.docx).
-- The LI-COR is located in Marion Schrumpf's lab (B2.018).
-Please book the space at https://teamup.com/ksa4ng2jmfe4wcwp3, specifying you will use the LI-COR.
+- The Li-Cor is located in Marion Schrumpf's lab (B2.018).
+Please book the space at https://teamup.com/ksa4ng2jmfe4wcwp3, specifying you will use the Li-Cor.
-- If you have enough time it is desirable to carry out an incubation test to know the approximate time your samples need to reach the necessary CO2 concentration.
+- If you have enough time it is desirable to carry out an incubation test to know the approximate time your samples need to reach the necessary CO<sub>2</sub> concentration.
 This is to book the extraction line (radiocarbon laboratory) a priori and not submit the soil to toxic concentrations of CO<sub>2</sub>.
+- For the <sup>14</sup>C measurement a minimum amount of 1 mg carbon per sample is required (2% CO<sub>2</sub>=1850 ppm/bar per litre).
+- If samples have been stored at low temperatures before incubation, a pre-incubation is recommended to allow soil microbes to adapt to incubation temperature.

 ### Materials
+- 2 mm sieved soil.
+- Dispensette for distilled water.
+- Calibration jars (with identified volume [ml]).
+- Silicone septa
+- Incubation/preserving jars.
+The size will depend on the amount of soil that will be incubated.

 ### Procedure
+1. Estimate the required water amount for adjusting the soil moisture to 60% water holding capacity.
+It is calculated in 'air/Templates/Incubations_Water_holding_capacity.xlsx'.
+2. Label the incubation jars and write their weight.
+3. Weigh ~100 g (it could be less depending on the soil type) of sieved soil and add the estimated water amount via a spraying nozzle equally to the soil sample.

-## Measurements of CO<sub>2</sub> with LI-COR
+## Measurements of CO<sub>2</sub> with Li-Cor

 ## Considerations

 ### Materials
+- CO2-analyzer (Li-Cor® 6262)
+- Flushing gas (CO2 free) from Westfalen
+- Calibrating gas (3000 ppm CO2 + N) from Westfalen
+- 5 ml syringe with Stopcock
+- Needles

 ### Procedure